jimmywin656/Numerical-Methods/README.md

-# Numerical-Methods
+# Numerical-Methods Projects

-Repo to hold projects from CS-3010
+All projects are on their own branch.